-That being said, it is important to know the different types of foundation cracks so that you can properly diagnose your foundation and make the best decision for your home.
+It is important to know the types of foundation cracks so you can diagnose yours.
+Make the best decision for your home.

-– this type of settlement happens when each point of the structure sinks into the ground at the same time and with the same capacity.
+Uniform Settlement – each point of the structure sinks into the ground at the same time and same capacity.
 Uniform settlement can occur when all parts of a building rest on the same type of soil.
-No damage will be done to the structure if the foundation settles uniformly as a whole, but damage can still occur to surrounding drainage systems, attached buildings, and underground utility lines.
+No damage is done to the structure if the foundation settles uniformly as a whole.
+Damage can still occur to surrounding drainage systems, attached buildings, and underground utility lines.

-– The opposite of uniform settlement, differential settlement occurs when different points of the structure settle while others remain stable.
+Differential Settlement – The opposite of uniform settlement.
+This occurs when different points of the structure settle while others remain stable.
 This is the main cause of dangerous foundation cracks and other structural problems.

-If every part of a building is resting on the same type of soil, and if it is uniformly designed in terms of structure and load, differential settlement may not be an issue.
+If every part of a building is resting on the same type of soil, differential settlement may not be an issue.
 However, in most cases, soil types, loads, and structural systems differ throughout a structure.
 When a building like this settles differentially, it can cause framework issues.
 These include sloping floors and bowing walls.
 They could also include leaning chimneys, and doors and windows that don’t shut.

 Non-threatening foundation cracks exist?!
 Yes, they sure do.

 If your foundation cracks are vertical, then you most likely don’t have anything to worry about.
-Even vertical foundation cracks that are slightly diagonal (within 30 degrees) but still in a straight line should be no cause for concern.
+Vertical cracks that are slightly diagonal (within 30 degrees) are not cause for concern.

 Vertical foundation cracks are very common and can be seen in most households.
-They can occur due to concrete tension within the first few years of construction, but can also form because of heavy rains that create water pressure against the foundation wall.
+They can occur due to concrete tension within the first few years of construction.
+They also form because of rains that create water pressure against the foundation.